No cohomologically trivial non-trivial automorphism of generalized Kummer manifolds: Introduction

-Cohomologically trivial automorphisms on Enriques surfaces are not affirmative examples of Question (\ref{McDuff}).
-In fact, any automorphism $g$ on an Enriques surface lifts to automorphisms $\tilde{g}$ of the covering K3 surface in two ways.
-As pointed out by her, one of the lifted automorphisms is homotopic to $id$ if so is the orginal one, in the groups of diffeomorphisms.
-But none of the two lifted automorphisms is cohomologically trivial unless $\tilde{g} = id$ by the global Torelli theorem for K3 surfaces.
-As other candidates, I wonder if Beauville's automorphisms $T(n)$ of $K_{n-1}(A)$ in Theorem (\ref{beauville}) provide affirmative examples or not, as it is derived from translations of $A$.
-This is my starting point of this work.
-Unfortunately, Theorem (\ref{main}) says that they are not even cohomologically trivial.
-So, {\it Question (\ref{McDuff}) itself is still completely open and also widely open even for cohomologically trivial level}.

-{\bf Ackowledgement.} I would like to express my thanks to Professor Dusa McDuff for inspiring question, Professor Nessim Sibony for invitation to the conference at Banff.
-I also would like to express my thanks to Professor Yuri Tschinkel for his interest in this work and a valuable information about a paper \cite{HT10} and to Professor Igor Dolgachev for valuable comments.
+{\bf Ackowledgement.} I would like to express my thanks to Professor Dusa McDuff for her inspiring question, to Professor Nessim Sibony for invitation to the conference at Banff (July 2012) and Professor Yuri Tschinkel for his interest in this work and a valuable information about a paper \cite{HT10}.
+I also would like to express my thanks to Professor Igor Dolgachev for valuable comments in the first version (in 2012) and for reminding me of this paper in his openning talk at the international conference celabrating Professor Shigeyuki Kond\=o's sixtieth birthday held at Nagoya on December 2017.
+I also would like to express my thanks to the referee for his/her careful reading.